lwjglgamedev/zvk/bookcontents/chapter-09/chapter-09.md

 };
 ```

 With all of these changes you will be able to see the Sponza model.
-You will be able to move around the scene, and you can check that
+You will be able to move around the scene, and you can see that
 transparent objects are properly rendered.

 <img src="rc09-screen-shot.png" title="" alt="Screen Shot" data-align="center">